Ke'Shawn Williams

-Ke’Shawn Williams (born December 27, 2001) is an American professional football wide receiver and return specialist for the Pittsburgh Steelers of the National Football League (NFL).
+Ke’Shawn Williams (born December 27, 2001) is an American professional football wide receiver and kick returner for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the Wake Forest Demon Deacons and Indiana Hoosiers.

 Early life

-Williams was born in Philadelphia, Pennsylvania and attended Springside Chestnut Hill Academy.
+Williams was born in Philadelphia, Pennsylvania, and attended Springside Chestnut Hill Academy.
 He was a three star recruit and rated a top 25 prospect in the state of Pennsylvania.
 He was named to the All-Southeastern Pennsylvania team his senior year.
 As a senior, Williams also lettered in track and field as well as basketball.

 College career

 His collegiate career began at Wake Forest in 2020.
 In his four seasons with the Demon Deacons, Williams accumulated 46 appearances with 11 starts.
 After transferring to the Hoosiers ahead of the 2024 season, he played in all 13 of their regular season games.
 He ended his college tenure with 2,640 all purpose yards and achieved a single 100-yard receiving game.